CoE-for-Smart-Production/mona/README.md

 <h3>License</h3>

-When using this abstract assembly object for your evaluations, cite this paper: TODO
+When using this abstract assembly object for your evaluations, cite this paper:

+Blattner, Jakob and Wolfartsberger, Josef and Lindorfer, René and Froschauer, Roman and Pimminger, Sebastian and Kurschl, Werner, A Standardized Approach to Evaluate Assistive Systems for Manual Assembly Tasks in Industry (June 2, 2021).
+Proceedings of the Conference on Learning Factories (CLF) 2021, Available at SSRN: https://ssrn.com/abstract=3858632 or http://dx.doi.org/10.2139/ssrn.3858632